thanosgn/wifi-share/README.md

 ```

 ## Notes
-Unfortunately, in Linux systems using _NetworkManager_ root privileges are required in ordered to read the password of a saved WiFi connection.
-That is why, unless you are `root`, you should run the script with `sudo` (as shown in the example).

-The same does not apply on Windows systems. `netsh` does not need administrator privileges.

 On MacOS the `airport` utility is used to access saved Wi-Fi information.
 While you do not need `sudo` to run the script, you will get a popup prompt asking for your username and password.
 This is needed in MacOS in order to read information from the keychain.
 <p align="center">